Five Dock: Politics

-Five Dock is in the federal seat of Reid, an electoral division which includes the surrounding suburbs of Burwood, Concord, Drummoyne, Haberfield, Homebush, Mortlake, Rhodes and Strathfield.
-A Labor seat since its inception in 1922, it elected a Liberal member for the first time in the 2013 federal election.
+In the federal parliament, Five Dock is in the Division of Reid, an electoral division which includes the surrounding suburbs of Drummoyne, Concord, Rhodes, Burwood and Strathfield.
+A Labor seat since its inception in 1922, it elected a Liberal member for the first time in the 2013 federal election, which the Liberal Party held until the 2022 federal election.
+Since 2022, the current member for Reid is Sally Sitou of the Australian Labor Party.